trinodb/trino/docs/src/main/sphinx/develop/client-protocol.rst

   * - Header name
     - Description
   * - ``X-Trino-User``
-    - Specifies the session user; must be supplied with every request to ``/v1/statement``.
+    - Specifies the session user.
+If not supplied, the session user is automatically determined via :doc:`/security/user-mapping`.
   * - ``X-Trino-Source``
     - For reporting purposes, this supplies the name of the software that submitted the query.